chocorho/perl-practice/README.md

 # perl-practice

-a place to learn and practice perl, with an eye towards becoming familiar enough with it to use it for quick personal calculations (in place of python).
+a place to explore and practice the perl programming language, with an eye towards becoming familiar enough with it to use it for quick personal calculations (in place of python).

 # Rationale